apache/tvm/docs/dev/relay_intro.rst

 -- we don’t need to worry about where to put the let when we generate the code.
 The dataflow form also gives more freedom to the later passes to decide where to put the evaluation point.
 As a result, it might not be a bad idea to use data flow form of the program in the initial phases of optimizations when you find it is convenient.
-As a matter of fact, many optimizations in relay today are written to optimize dataflow programs.
+As a matter of fact, many optimizations in Relay today are written to optimize dataflow programs.

 However, when we lower the IR to actual runtime program, we need to be precise about the scope of computation.
 In particular, we want to explicitly specify where the scope of computation should happen when we are using